7 Exploratory Data Analysis

 Another alternative to display the distribution of a continuous variable broken down by a categorical variable is the boxplot.
 A boxplot is a type of visual shorthand for a distribution of values that is popular among statisticians.
 Each boxplot consists of:

-• A box that stretches from the 25th percentile of the distribution to the 75th percentile, a distance known as the interquartile range (IQR).
+A box that stretches from the 25th percentile of the distribution to the 75th percentile, a distance known as the interquartile range (IQR).
 In the middle of the box is a line that displays the median, i.e. 50th percentile, of the distribution.
 These three lines give you a sense of the spread of the distribution and whether or not the distribution is symmetric about the median or skewed to one side.

-• Visual points that display observations that fall more than 1.5 times the IQR from either edge of the box.
+Visual points that display observations that fall more than 1.5 times the IQR from either edge of the box.
 These outlying points are unusual so are plotted individually.

-• A line (or whisker) that extends from each end of the box and goes to the farthest non-outlier point in the distribution.
+A line (or whisker) that extends from each end of the box and goes to the farthest non-outlier point in the distribution.

-Let’s take a look at the distribution of price by cut using geom_boxplot():
+Let’s take a look at the distribution of price by cut using geom_boxplot()

-chart = (alt.Chart(diamonds)
+= (alt.Chart(diamonds)

-y = 'price')
+x = 'price')

-.mark_boxplot(size = 25)
+y = 25)

-.properties(width = 300))
+.mark_boxplot(size = 300))

 We see much less information about the distribution, but the boxplots are much more compact so we can more easily compare them (and fit more on one plot).
 It supports the counterintuitive finding that better quality diamonds are cheaper on average!
 In the exercises, you’ll be challenged to figure out why.